 In the realm of popular music, Minnesota has been home to legendary performers such as Bob Dylan and the Andrews Sisters, and in the 1980s, the “Minneapolis Sound” exploded into national consciousness.
 The late Prince was the undisputed leader of the era, but widely acclaimed bands like the Replacements, Hüsker Dü and others inspired a generation of young musicians to leave the garage and change the face of rock ‘n’ roll.

-More recent Minnesota greats include Atmosphere, Brother Ali, Dessa, Trampled by Turtles and Haley Bonar.
+More recent Minnesota greats include Lizzo, Atmosphere, Brother Ali, Dessa, Trampled by Turtles and Haley Bonar.
 The next Dylan or Prince could emerge at any moment.
 Give these artists and more a listen in our Spotify playlist.

 Over the last several decades, most of the acts mentioned above have performed at First Avenue in Minneapolis; other great Twin Cities venues for live music include the Varsity Theater and Fine Line Music Cafe in Minneapolis, and the Turf Club in St. Paul.

-Arguably the top venue for jazz, and featuring world-class music of many genres, is the Dakota Jazz Club in Minneapolis, with its sister music club and restaurant in St. Paul, Vieux Carré.
+Arguably the top venue for jazz, and featuring world-class music of many genres, is The Dakota Jazz Club in Minneapolis.
 Several funky bars, coffeehouses and music clubs make for an eclectic music scene in Minneapolis’ West Bank neighborhood, adjacent to the University of Minnesota.